 Medicare Advantage, also known as Medicare Part C, provides an alternative way for Medicare beneficiaries to receive their Original Medicare Part A (hospital insurance) and Part B (medical insurance) benefits.
-Medicare Advantage plans are offered by private insurance companies that contract with Medicare to provide Original Medicare, Part A and Part B benefits to those who enroll in it.
-Beneficiaries in North Carolina have this option should they decide to change their Original Medicare coverage.
+Medicare Advantage plans are offered by private insurance companies that contract with Medicare to provide Original Medicare, Part A and Part B benefits to those who decide to enroll.

-Medicare Advantage plans are legally required to cover everything that Original Medicare (Part A and Part B) does, with the exception of hospice care (this remains covered by Medicare Part A).
-While this is the minimum amount of coverage they must provide, plans are likely to offer additional benefits, such as vision, dental, hearing, and wellness programs.
+Medicare Advantage plans are required to provide the same coverage that Original Medicare Part A and Part B provides, with the exception of hospice care which remains covered by Medicare Part A. While this is the minimum coverage Medicare Advantage plans must provide, these plans commonly offer additional benefits, such as routine vision, dental, hearing, and wellness programs.
 Many Medicare Advantage plans, known as Medicare Advantage Prescription Drug plans (MA-PDs), also include prescription drug coverage.
 You may have a Medicare Advantage plan premium, as well as the Medicare Part B premium, to pay monthly.
 Medicare Advantage plan premiums vary and some plans may offer insurance premiums as low as $0.

-Medicare Advantage Disenrollment Period: Goes from January 1 to February 14 of each year.
-During this period, the only changes a Medicare beneficiary can make are to leave Medicare Advantage in favor of going back to Original Medicare (Part A and Part B), and then add a Medicare Part D Prescription Drug Plan to go alongside their Original Medicare coverage.
+The Medicare Advantage Disenrollment Period goes from January 1 to February 14 of each year.
+During this period, the only changes a Medicare beneficiary can make are to leave Medicare Advantage in favor of going back to Original Medicare (Part A and Part B), and then enroll in a stand-alone Medicare Part D Prescription Drug Plan to go alongside their Original Medicare coverage.
 You cannot go from one Medicare Advantage plan to another during this time.